This Article was last updated on 12th April, 2016

-Government of India has earmarked special benefits and concessions for Senior Citizens of India.
+Government of India has earmarked special benefits and concessions for Senior Citizens.
 Here is a brief compilation of same for your ready reference :

 1. Court cases involving senior citizens